 Debt.com strives to provide our users with helpful information while remaining unbiased and truthful.
 We hold our sponsors and partners to the highest industry standards.
 Once vetted, those sponsors may compensate us for clicks and transactions that occur from a link within this page.

-High interest rates on credit cards make it tough to pay off debt.
+High interest rates make it tough to pay off credit card debt.
 At 15% APR, more than half of every minimum payment you make is used to pay off monthly interest charges.
-As a result, you make payments month after month, but you never seem to get anywhere.
+At 20% APR, that jumps to two-thirds of each payment you make.
+As a result, you can make payments month after month, but never seem to get anywhere.
 Learning how to transfer credit card balances to another account can help you pay off debt faster.
-It also helps you save money.
+It can also help you save money.

 Q:What is a balance transfer credit card?

 Learn if a balance transfer is right for you.